YYao-42/EEG-based_SVAD/README.md

 # EEG-based Decoding of Selective Visual Attention in Superimposed Videos

-This repository includes the Python code for the paper "EEG-based Decoding of Selective Visual Attention in Superimposed Videos."
-[1].
+This repository contains the Python code associated with the paper "EEG-based Decoding of Selective Visual Attention in Superimposed Videos" [1].

-Please run the jupyter notebook main.ipynb to reproduce the results.
-The used algorithms are implemented in algo.py.
+To reproduce the results, download the features and preprocessed data from [this link](https://drive.google.com/file/d/1snerQuJ60Iysy1xwNAxV7dHAmBu-kpmT/view?usp=sharing), and run the Jupyter notebook main.ipynb.
+(Make sure to update the paths to the data and features in the notebook if needed.)
+The algorithms used in the analysis are implemented in algo.py.

-To do: provide the link to the dataset.
+The dataset used in this research is publicly available at: https://zenodo.org/records/15665101

 **Reference:**